Better money habits to help you save

 Yes, it sounds tedious and boring, but taking some time to list your purchases could make you re-think how much you actually need to buy.
 Whether you’re shopping for groceries or heading out on a clothing roundup, create a list of items you want to buy and estimate the cost before you head out the door.
 Planning most of your purchases can curb overspending.
 It can also give you a chance to comparison shop and pare down the list with ease.

 Check out more personal finance tips

-Find out how you can save on your family’s cell phone bill with Ting Mobile.
+Find the right budgeting method for you and your family, then learn how you can save on your family’s cell phone bill with Ting Mobile.